rifaterdemsahin/KubernetesTraining/README.md

 ## 1. 🌱 Kubernetes Fundamentals (Beginner)
 - 🐳 Introduction to containers and container orchestration
 - 🏗️ Kubernetes architecture and components
-- 🚀 Basic pod deployment and management
+- 🚀 Environment : Proof of Concept
 - 💻 Working with kubectl
 - ⏱️ Duration: 12 days
 - 💰 Price: call for price

 ## 2. 🔧 Kubernetes Administrator (Intermediate)
-- ⚙️ Advanced cluster management
+- ⚙️ Environment : Prototype
-- 🔒 Security and RBAC
+- 🔒 End to end implementation
-- 💾 Storage and persistent volumes
-- 🌐 Networking and services
 - 📊 Monitoring and logging
 - ⏱️ Duration: 10 days
 - 💰 Price: call for price